-Are you looking to add some low-effort digital products to your product ladder?
+Ready to add some low-effort digital products to your consulting business’ product ladder?

 Many of our clients are, as these can be great self-liquidating offers from ads, or what function as paid lead magnets.
 Essentially, they can help get your audience invested in your universe more deeply than a quick freebie—and you’re often more likely to see people take action on a digital product versus something they accessed for free.
 There’s typically more intention and more commitment.